 Our law firm provides every potential client a no-obligation, initial case consultation at no charge.
 Call our law offices today at (888) 424-5757 to schedule an appointment.
 Let our team of attorneys discuss your case, listen to your complaints, and provide numerous legal options on how to ensure your family receives the financial compensation they deserve.

+If you are struggling with bills from an Illinois slip and call accident, realize that many firms do not charge upfront fees for representation.
+This means you can get the help you need to bring a claim for recovery in Chicago court.
 At Rosenfeld Injury Lawyers LLC, we accept all personal injury cases through contingency fee agreements.
 This arrangement postpones the payment of all your legal services until after we have successfully resolved your claim for compensation.

 - Negotiating a Settlement – Nearly all slip and fall compensation lawsuits and complaints are finalized during negotiated out of court settlement meetings where the plaintiff and defendant reach a compromise to settle the case.
 Typically, the defendant's attorneys work to negotiate a settlement to sidestep presenting their evidence at trial to eliminate an unpredictable outcome.

 - Presenting the Case at Trial – In some cases, the defendant's attorneys fail to offer adequate financial compensation to the plaintiff forcing the need to litigate the case in court.
 While the litigation process can be long and demanding, it provides the injured party their day in court and the right to show evidence in front of a judge and jury.

 While taking the case to trial may seem like the ideal resolution option, it can have unpredictable outcomes for the plaintiff who might have obtained more compensation through a negotiated settlement.